 - to facilitate researchers engagement with artists via forums.
 Amy and I will post discussions on topics based around our own research, as well as issues that have arisen from surveys that we have conducted with participants through the project.

-In a move towards decolonising methodologies of research, we have created this as a reciprocal site whereby we share and research, while providing a means for the participants to develop their own work and networks independently.
+In a move towards decolonising methodologies of research, we created this as a reciprocal site whereby as we research, the participants are enabled in various ways to develop their own work and networks independently.

 - Memory and transitional justice